SilverT4/PySpotifyWidget/README.md

 # Setup

+## Recommendations

+1. Due to how this project is currently set up, it creates a cache directory for album/episode images.
+This can help with the app's performance, as no threading takes place right now.
+    * I may make a "cleanup" script that cleans the cache directory.
+For now, if you (somehow) find that your storage device is running low on space and a major culprit is the cache directory, just delete everything in there.
+All of the image files can be redownloaded as needed.
+2. If you're running this on a smaller screen, make the image size in [preferences.py](preferences.py) smaller as needed.

 ## Installation requirements

 This script requires Python 3.8+, as well as the following libraries.
 A full list of required libraries can be found in [requirements.txt](requirements.txt)